timoxley/pkgrep/Readme.md

 `pkgrep` permits using arbitrary ES6 expressions.
 Use at own risk.

-All package properties are in scope as if the code was executed within a `with` statement.
+All package keys are in scope, as if the code was executed within a `with` statement for each package.
 No return statement is required for single-line expressions.

 For example, we can list only dependencies that depend on `tap` in their